ProjetsPL/treehouse-theme/collections/_posts/us/open-living-room-ideas-living-and-dining-room-combo.md

 ## Open living room ideas – small interiors

 Apartments available on the market often have up to 40-60 square meters.
 Such a small space creates a necessity of designing a **living room and dining room combo**.
-A kitchen is very often added to such open floor plan as well.
+A kitchen is very often added to an open floor plan as well.
 Such a space usually contains around 20 square meters, which needs to be carefully designed so that the interior keeps its harmony, while each area is functionally divided.

 {:.distinction.distinction-information}